-PROJECT MANAGER: TSS/S. Hasan CMP: Not SOV Capacity Adding CMP Subcorridor(s): 5F, 7A
+PROJECT MANAGER: TSS/S. Hasan CMP: Not SOV Capacity Adding

 This project involve rehabilitating or replacing the state bridge over the SEPTA rail line on City Avenue (US 1) between Bala Avenue and Belmont Avenue in the City of Philadelphia.
 Poor condition bridge breakout project from MPMS #88706.
 A final alternative for bridge rehabilitation or replacement is determined upon federal National Environmental Policy Act (NEPA) or state Categorical Exclusion clearance.